 Bedrock or unconsolidated sediments that have a sufficiently large number of interconnected pores to contain substantial amounts of extractable water are defined as aquifers.
 In Kansas, most of the regional aquifers occur in the western and south-central portions of the state.
 Because these areas receive relatively little rainfall, ground water is extensively used.
-Fewer groundwater resources are found in eastern Kansas, and surface water is used for many water supplies.
-For a general overview of the aquifers in Kansas, we refer readers to Kansas Ground Water, Educational Series 10, published by the Kansas Geological Survey in 1993.
+Fewer ground-water resources are found in eastern Kansas, and surface water is used for many water supplies.
+For a general overview of the aquifers in Kansas, we refer readers to Kansas Ground Water.
+Educational Series 10, and Chapter 1 (Water Resources of Kansas-A Comprehensive Outline) in Bulletin 239 (Perspectives on Sustainable Development of Water Resources in Kansas), published by the Kansas Geological Survey in 1993 and 1998, respectively.

-Aguifers are more commonly known by popular or geographic names that may or may not coincide with the names of the formations that make up the aguifer.
-Throughout Kansas, stream and river systems flow over unconsolidated Quaternary alluvial deposits that may be locally important sources of ground water, forming streamaquifer systems.
+Aquifers are more commonly known by popular or geographic names that may or may not coincide with the names of the formations that make up the aquifer.
+Throughout Kansas, stream and river systems flow over unconsolidated Quaternary alluvial deposits that may be locally important sources of ground water, forming stream-aquifer systems.
 Depending on the conditions in the stream and in the aquifer, considerable interchange of water between the subsurface and the stream may occur.
-The High Plains aguifer consists of the Ogallala Formation and associated Quaternary deposits in western Kansas and the Quaternary alluvial deposits of the Equus Beds and Great Bend Prairie in south-central Kansas.
-The Dakota is a regional bedrock aquifer in western and central Kansas that consists of sandstones in the Dakota and Kiowa Formations and in the Chevenne Sandstone.
-In southeastern Kansas, the major bedrock aguifer is the Ozark aguifer, which consists of solution cavities and fractures in
+The High Plains aquifer consists of the Ogallala Formation and associated Quaternary deposits in western Kansas and the Quaternary alluvial deposits of the Equus Beds and Great Bend Prairie in south-central Kansas.
+The Dakota is a regional bedrock aquifer in western and central Kansas that consists of sandstones in the Dakota and Kiowa Formations and in the

-Ordovician and Cambrian limestone and dolomite formations.
+Cheyenne Sandstone.
+In southeastern Kansas, the major bedrock aquifer is the Ozark aquifer, which consists of solution cavities and fractures in Ordovician and Cambrian limestone and dolomite formations.
 In northeastern Kansas, Pennsylvanian sandstones in the Lawrence and Stranger Formations are a locally important source of ground water for small municipal and domestic users.